ut-osa/txfs/README.md

 The user does not have to add any other code apart from `fs_tx_begin()` and `fs_tx_commit()`.
 Once `fs_tx_commit` returns successfully, reads of both files will include both `foo` and `bar`.

+`syscall_wrapper` in the `benchmmark` directory has the more complete version of this example.
+You can find it [here](https://github.com/ut-osa/txfs/blob/master/benchmark/syscall_wrapper/example.c).
 ___

 ### Contact